mdsimpson/wordpress-plugin-shortcodes-actions-filters/readme.txt

 http://YOUR-SITE/wp-admin/admin.php?page=ShortcodesActionsFilters

+Worst-case scenario: if the code interferes with being able to login and get to the dashboard, then you will need to go to the database.

+Find the wp_addactionsandfilters_plugin_usercode table.
+If you know the code item that is causing the problem, then set its "enabled" value to 0.

+Alternately, disable all code using the following query:
+<code>UPDATE wp_addactionsandfilters_plugin_usercode SET enabled = 0</code>

 = What order are the code elements executed in? =
 They are executed in order by ID number, lowest to highest.
 Shortcode are registered but not executed until the shortcode appears on a page.